top of page

 What are delegates?

 Delegates are people!
-They are people who have shown up at caucus and get elected to represent their precinct to voice their candidate of choice at assembly.
-Each precinct gets a designated number of delegates based on population that will be able to move onto assembly, and then move onto convention.
+They are your neighbors who have shown up at caucus and get elected to represent the neighborhood to voice their candidate of choice at assembly.
+Each neighborhood (precinct) gets a designated number of delegates based on population that will be able to move onto assembly, and then move onto convention.

-So, What are the steps to being a Delegate and getting a candidate on the ballot?
+So, What exactly are the steps to being a Delegate and getting a candidate on the ballot?

 Caucus ➡️ Assembly ➡️ Convention